canalplus/rx-player/doc/api/Player_Errors.md

 Depending on its `code` property (listed below), a `MEDIA_ERROR` may also have a supplementary `tracksInfo` property, describing the track(s) related to the issue.
-The format of that property is decribed in the chapter below listed codes, and the codes for which it is set are indicated in the corresponding code's description below.
+The format of that property is described in the chapter below listed codes, and the codes for which it is set are indicated in the corresponding code's description below.

 Depending on its `code` property, a `MEDIA_ERROR` may also have a supplementary `timeInfo`